Here is the general timeline for applying to PA school

 - Start thinking about the GRE.
 Most, but not all schools will require the GRE.
 Consider taking the GRE in winter or early spring.

 - Start brainstorming ideas for your personal statement.
-We have lots of personal statement samples.
+We have published lots of personal statement examples.

 - Confirm that you are on track to complete the pre-requisite courses for PA school.